 Prerequisite: Senior Standing.
 Corequisite: FLED 4790.
+Graded "Satisfactory or Unsatisfactory."
 The capstone experience requiring student teachers to reflect upon their teaching experiences through interactions with peers, secondary education professionals and other educators in their content area.
 The preparation and presentation of a portfolio reflecting their student teaching experience is required.